-- f) Equity capital and subordination risk (risk of a reversal of the capital structure) In the case of conversion to shares, CoCo investors become shareholders when the trigger occurs.
+f) Equity capital and subordination risk (risk of a reversal of the capital structure) In the case of conversion to shares, CoCo investors become shareholders when the trigger occurs.
 In the event of insolvency, claims of shareholders have subordinate priority and are dependent on the remaining funds available.
 Therefore, a conversion of the CoCo may lead to a total loss of capital.
-Under certain circumstances, CoCo investors may even incur the initial losses when the trigger occurs, even before the holders of equity. - g) Risk of concentration on a sector uneven distribution of risks with regard to financial securities.
+Under certain circumstances, CoCo investors may even incur the initial losses when the trigger occurs, even before the holders of equity.

+g) Risk of concentration on a sector Due to the special structure of CoCos, the risk of concentration on one sector may arise due to the uneven distribution of risks with regard to financial securities.
 By law, CoCos are part of the capital structure of financial institutions.